 New Zealand Plumes

-New Zealand Plumes have been a Main Show breed since the 1970's and are now one of the breeds under the NZ Unique Cavies Club, along with Tweeds, Bonnets and others.
+New Zealand Plumes have been a Main Show breed since the 1970's and are one of the breeds for the NZ Unique Cavies Club.

 Lastly, they are a lovely breed with a great temperament and marvelous characters.
 They are easy to tame, and good with show boards.
 New Zealand Plumes are our favourite breed and we love that we work hard on a breed that is exclusive to our country.